Do I have to register online?

 How do I register?

-- Have you already created an account and received your user ID and password?
+- Have you already created an account (or had one created for you by the organization’s primary authorized officer) and received your user ID and password?
 If not, create an account first.

 - Log in to your account with your user ID and password.
 Need help logging in?

-- The first time that you log in, you will be taken directly to the beginning of the registration process.
+- The first time that you log in, you will be taken to your dashboard.
+Find your initial registration under the panel labeled, “Open Filings.”
+Click on the “Registration” link.

 - Review the information on the Registration page, then click on "Continue" at the bottom of the page.